PoTable: Towards Systematic Thinking via Plan-then-Execute Stage Reasoning on Tables: Conclusion

 \section{Conclusion}

-In this paper, we proposed \textsc{PoTable}, a novel LLM-based approach that enables stage-oriented plan-then-execute reasoning on tables. \textsc{PoTable} deployed well-defined analytical stages with clear stage-specific objectives and instructions to achieve stage-by-stage reasoning.
-At each stage, \textsc{PoTable} first planned under stage-specific goals and then executed each operation through code generation, real-time running and feedback processing.
-Within the collaboration of an LLM and a Python interpreter, \textsc{PoTable} produced highly accurate, steply commented and completely executable code to obtain reliable answers, demonstrating its high degree of alignment with a distinguished tabular data analyst.
-Extensive experiments on four evaluation datasets of two table reasoning benchmarks presented a dominating performance of \textsc{PoTable}, showing its effectiveness, efficiency and explainability.
-This study targeted the balance of structure and autonomy through systematic thinking in standardized table reasoning.
-While more complicated tables (\textit{e.g.}, hierarchical tables, multiple tables) and domain-specific applications (\textit{e.g.}, spreadsheet manipulation, healthcare records) remain less explored, we will explore more effective ways in the future, to make our improved method more competent on these scenarios.
+In this paper, we have proposed \textsc{PoTable}, a novel LLM-based framework that enables stage-oriented plan-then-execute reasoning on tabular data.
+By deploying well-defined analytical stages with explicit objectives, \textsc{PoTable} provides structured guidance for systematic, stage-by-stage reasoning.
+Within each stage, \textsc{PoTable} first tailors focused operation plans and then sequentially executes them through dynamic code generation, real-time running and feedback processing.
+Through the collaboration between an LLM and a Python interpreter, \textsc{PoTable} yields highly accurate, step-wise commented, and fully executable programs, closely mirroring the rigorous workflow of a professional tabular data analyst.
+Extensive experiments on two table reasoning benchmarks have demonstrated its superior performance over competitive baselines, firmly establishing its effectiveness, efficiency, and explainability.